Hillside Student Community School Expectations for Students 2022-2023

-At Hillside, we are interested in building a supportive academic community based on respectful relationships between staff and students.
+At Hillside, we are committed to building a supportive academic community based on respectful relationships between staff and students.
 Our small size and unusually close interactions require a commitment on the part of the student as well as on the part of the teacher.
 We have a few rules and basic expectations that we expect to be cheerfully kept.

 - Be supportive and respectful of each other.